2022–23 Midland Football League

-The 2022–23 Midland Football League season will be the ninth in the history of the Midland Football League, a football competition in England.
+The 2022–23 Midland Football League season was the ninth in the history of the Midland Football League, a football competition in England.
 The Midland League operates two divisions in the English football league system, the Premier Division at Step 5, and Division One at Step 6, and these two divisions are covered by this article.

 The allocations for Steps 3 to 6 for this season were announced by The Football Association on 12 May 2022, and were subject to appeals.

 Premier Division

 This division comprises 20 teams, one more than the previous season.

 The following 3 clubs left the division before the season: